-In order to define and evaluate the subsurface soil and groundwater conditions at the site, 1 boring was drilled to a depth of about 29.0 feet below existing grade.
-The boring was drilled using a truck-mounted drill rig equipped with hollow-stem augers, mud rotary, and coring.
-Additionally, 3 test pits were excavated to depths of about 7.0 to 11.0 feet below existing grade.
-The test pits were excavated using a track-mounted excavator.
-Test pit and boring locations are presented on Figure 2.
+In order to define and evaluate the subsurface soil and groundwater conditions at the site, 2 borings, 2 test pits, and 3 trenches were explored to depths of about 4.0 to 51.5 feet below existing grades.
+The borings were drilled using a truck-mounted drill rig equipped with hollow-stem augers, and the test pits were excavated using a 20-ton track-mounted excavator.
+Refusal with the excavator was encountered in the test pit and trench excavations.
+Locations of the borings and test pits/trenches are presented on Figure 2.

 The field portion of our study was under the direct control and continual supervision of an experienced member of our geotechnical staff.
-During the course of the excavating and drilling operations, a continuous log of the subsurface soil conditions encountered was maintained.
-In addition, samples of the typical soils encountered were obtained and placed in sealed bags and plastic containers for subsequent laboratory testing and examination.
+During the course of the drilling and excavating operations, a log of the subsurface conditions encountered was maintained.
+In addition, relatively undisturbed and small disturbed samples of the typical soils encountered were obtained for subsequent laboratory testing and examination.
 The soils were classified in the field based upon visual and textural examination.
 These classifications have been supplemented by subsequent inspection and testing in our laboratory.
-Detailed graphical representation of the subsurface conditions encountered is presented on Figure 3A, Boring Log, and on Figures 4A through 4C, Test Pit Log.
-Soils were classified in accordance with the nomenclature described on Figure 5, Key to Boring Log (USCS) and on Figure 6, Key to Test Pit Log (USCS).
+Detailed graphical representations of the subsurface conditions encountered are presented on Figures 3A and 3B, Boring Logs.
+Soils were classified in accordance with the nomenclature described on Figure 4, Key to Boring Log (USCS).
+Additional information related to the soil conditions encountered in the test pits and trenches are presented within the attached geological study.

-A 3.0-inch outside diameter, 2.42-inch inside diameter drive sampler (Dames & Moore) and a 2.0-inch outside diameter, 1.38-inch inside diameter drive sampler (SPT) were utilized in the subsurface soil sampling at select locations within the boring.
+A 3.0-inch outside diameter, 2.42-inch inside diameter drive sampler (Dames & Moore) and a 2.0-inch outside diameter, 1.38-inch inside diameter drive sampler (SPT) were utilized in the subsurface soil sampling at select locations.
 The blow counts recorded on the boring logs were those required to drive the sampler 12 inches with a 140-pound hammer dropping 30 inches.

-A 2.42-inch inside diameter thin-wall drive sampler was utilized in the subsurface sampling of the test pits at the site.
+A 2.42-inch inside diameter thin-wall drive sampler was utilized in the subsurface sampling at the site.

-Following completion of drilling and excavation operations, one and one-quarter-inch diameter slotted PVC pipe was installed in boring B-1 and test pit TP-2 in order to provide a means of monitoring the groundwater fluctuations.
-The boring was backfilled with auger cuttings.
-Following completion of excavating and logging, each test pit was backfilled.
+Following completion of drilling operations, 1.25-inch diameter slotted PVC pipe was installed in Borings B-1 and B-2 in order to provide a means of monitoring potential groundwater fluctuations.
+The borings were backfilled with auger cuttings.
+Following completion of excavating and logging, each test pit/trench was backfilled.
 Although an effort was made to compact the backfill with the trackhoe, backfill was not placed in uniform lifts and compacted to a specific density.
 Consequently, the backfill soils must be considered as non-engineered and settlement of the backfill with time is likely to occur.